Actuators

 How to Use Motor and Motor Controller?

 First we will go over using an external power source for the ESP32.
 For this competition, you will be able to control your robot with a wireless game controller to navigate around the field (sensor challenges should be completed autonomously).
-It would be impractical to power your ESP32 through USB on the field, so you will use a battery pack.
-We need to reduce the voltage of the battery pack down to a level the ESP32 can safely use through the motor controller’s 5V voltage regulator.
+It would be impractical to power your ESP32 through the on-board USB on the field, so you will use a portable battery pack.
+This battery pack will be connected using a USB-C 5V breakout board, which ensures the pack provides a steady 5V supply for your ESP32 and motor controller.

-Here is a diagram of how your circuit should look when using the battery pack:
+Here is a diagram of how your circuit should look:

-To control a DC motor using the ESP32, a motor controller, and battery pack (WITH USB CONNECTION), you can connect them together as shown below:
+To control a DC motor using the ESP32, a motor controller, and battery pack (WITH or WITHOUT USB CONNECTION), you can connect them together as shown below:

 - Note that the wire polarity on the motor does not matter because DC motors’ spin direction is based on the direction of current flowing through them.